-The Bachelor of Science in Sport Management is designed to prepare undergraduates with the knowledge and technical skills to pursue employment in professional sport management careers or further studies in an advanced degree program.
+The Bachelor of Science in Sport Management is designed to prepare undergraduates with the knowledge and technical skills to pursue employment in sport management careers or further studies in an advanced degree program.
 As sport is a unifying notion in society, both domestically and internationally, the program provides a structured curriculum with a business core and specific courses in the field of sport management, providing the necessary training to work in this specialized field.

 This program affords students the opportunity to develop their individual interests in sports and business management in order to promote a positive impact on society.
 Through the transformational core of the program, students will discover their ability to impact society as a whole while developing their skills and abilities as leaders in the industry.
 The program imbeds critical thinking skills, decision making related to technology issues, effective communication skills, and legal, ethical, and social sustainability issues.
 In addition, the program has a solid foundation in the liberal arts through a general education curriculum, a core of business courses developing essential skills, electives, and experiential learning opportunities.
-The program serves individuals who are at an entryacademic level in business administration.
-The program is adaptable to those who may enter with prior academic or business experience in the field and wish to expand their understanding or make a career change into a competitive and demanding field of high opportunity.
+The program also allows for a smooth transition to the Master of Business Administration (M.B.A.) program.